Behind the scenes of a guidebook deadline 📚✨

 ✈ What's new in the community?

 Join our Savor the Journey Facebook Group and get a daily dose of travel and food stories and a chance to engage with like-minded travelers.
-Get recommendations from members for your upcoming travels or your home kitchen.
+Come join us for discussions, recommendations from members and travel tips this week.

 ✨ New language course alert!